Least-Squares Linear Dilation-Erosion Regressor Trained using a Convex-Concave Procedure: Difference of Convex Optimization and the Convex-Concave Procedure

-Disciplined convex-concave programming (DCCP) refers to a methodology introduced by Shen et al. for solving the difference of convex problems \cite{shen_disciplined_2016}.
-In few words, DCCP combines concave-convex programming (CCP) \cite{yuille_concave-convex_2003} with disciplined convex programming (DCP), allowing the latter to deal with DC optimization problems.
-Let us briefly address some fundamental characteristics of the DCCP methodology.
-We begin by reviewing concave-convex programming.

-Concave-convex programming is a majorization-minimization methodology that uses convex optimization tools to find local optimum for DC problems through of a sequence of convex subproblems \cite{yuille_concave-convex_2003,Grant2006DisciplinedProgramming}.
-The CCP methods can solve the non-convex problem whenever the objective and constraints are DC functions.
+The convex-concave procedure (CCP), also called concave-convex procedure \cite{yuille_concave-convex_2003}, is a majorization-minimization methodology that uses convex optimization tools to find a local optimum for DC problems through of a sequence of convex sub-problems.
+Briefly, the CCP method solves a constrained DC problem sequentially as follows: Given a feasible approximation $\alphav_k \in \mathds{R}^n$, the convex component $h_i:\mathds{R}^n \to \mathds{R}$ is approximated by

-Consider the constrained DC problem given by \eqref{eq:dccp}.
-Roughly speaking, a CCP method approximates the concave terms $-h$ in the objective and $-H$ in the constraints by convex majorant functions.
-Then, the resulting subproblem is a convex optimization problem that can be solved using convex optimization techniques.

-In \cite{lipp_variations_2016} the authors introduced a variation of the CCP called penalty CCP, in which the convex majorant that approximates the concave terms are affine functions, that is, the functions $-h$ and $-H$ are approximated from below by affine functions.
-The penalty CCP method is presented described in Algorithm \eqref{alg:CCP} where the vector-valued functions $G,H:\mathds{R}^n\rightarrow \mathds{R}^m$ are written as $G(\alphav)=(g_1(\alphav),...,g_m(\alphav))$ and $H(\alphav)=(h_1(\alphav),...,h_m(\alphav))$.
-In Algorithm \eqref{alg:CCP}, the concave terms are explicitly linearized using subgradients.
-Moreover, to simplify the notation, the objective function is decomposed by $f = g_0 - h_0$, i.e., $g_0 =g$ and $h_0 = h$.

-As pointed out previously, DCCP is obtained including CCP in the disciplined convex programming (DCP) methodology \cite{Grant2006DisciplinedProgramming}.
-Briefly, DCP is a system of pre-established rules for constructing mathematical expressions with known curvatures widely used by convex optimization libraries such as \texttt{CVX}, \texttt{CVXPY}, and \texttt{Convex.jl} \cite{diamond_cvxpy_2016}.
-In mathematical terms, DCP deals with optimization problems of the following kind

-where the curvature of the functions $f,g_1,...,g_m, h_1,...,h_m$ are known and the following statements must hold: \begin{enumerate} \item If \eqref{eq:dcp} is a minimization problem, then $f$ must be convex. \item If \eqref{eq:dcp} is a maximization problem, then $f$ must be concave. \item If $\sim$ equals $\leq$, $g_i$ must be convex and $h_i$ must be concave for all $i=1,\ldots,m$. \item If $\sim$ equals $\geq$, $g_i$ must be concave and $h_i$ must be convex for all $i=1,\ldots,m$. \item If $\sim$ equals $=$, then $g_i$ and $h_i$ must both be affine for all $i=1,\ldots,m$. \end{enumerate} The reference \cite{Grant2006DisciplinedProgramming} provides further details on disciplined convex programming.

-Finally, a disciplined concave-convex programming (DCCP) problem is similar to \eqref{eq:dcp} but with some relaxed versions of the five statements listed above, which allows generalizing the use of DCP for DC problems.
-Like in DCP, the curvatures of the objective function and the constraints functions are previously known in a DCCP problem.

-Knowing the curvatures, DCCP can cope with non-convex problems as long as the functions are written as DC functions in a disciplined way.
-Then, the Algorithm \ref{alg:CCP} is used to solve the DC problem.